Associate Dean for Academic Affairs

 Google Voice: 720-432-1411

-Prior to law school, Professor Ohm worked for several years as a computer programmer and network systems administrator, and before that, earned undergraduate degrees in computer science and electrical engineering from Yale University.
-Even today, he continues to write thousands of lines of python and perl code each year.
+Before attending law school, Professor Ohm worked for several years as a computer programmer and network systems administrator after earning undergraduate degrees in computer science and electrical engineering from Yale University.
+Today he continues to write thousands of lines of python and perl code each year.
 Professor Ohm blogs at Freedom to Tinker.

 Research AgendaProfessor Ohm writes at the intersection of computer science and law, attempting to bridge the two disciplines with rigor.
 Current projects include: